Leon Henkin: Towards a translation between logics

-Mathematical Induction
+Mathematical induction

 The topic of mathematical induction was frequently addressed in Henkin's activities on teaching.
 Probably his experience in this field was the result of his article "On mathematical induction".
 This was Henkin's favorite article of his own, of which he even wrote that he considered it his best expository article.
 In it he defined Peano Models as those that fulfill Peano's three Second-Order Axioms and Induction Models as those that satisfy the third of them: the induction axiom.
 He demonstrated that although all recursive operations can be introduced in the Peano models, this is not the case in the Induction Models.
 Concretely, there are Induction Models in which the exponentiation operation cannot be defined.
-In this article, Henkin also presents the mathematical structure that Induction models can have, which is quite simple: they can either be the standard model, that is, isomorphic to natural numbers, or in two more ways; isomorphic to cycles –which correspond to the $\Z$ integers module $n$; or isomorphsicn to what Henkin called "spoons," which is a combination of a finite list followed by a cycle.
+In this article, Henkin also presents the mathematical structure that Induction models can have, which is quite simple: they can either be the standard model, that is, isomorphic to natural numbers, or in two more ways; isomorphic to cycles –which correspond to the $\Z$ integers module $n$; or isomorphic to what Henkin called "spoons", which is a combination of a finite list followed by a cycle.